 Inevitably, my class list will change.
 Someone will leave and someone else will take their place.
-Usually I can get away with 85-90% accuracy when I make my class list so it’s worth it to make a few copies ahead of time.
+Usually, I can get away with 85-90% accuracy when I make my class list so it’s worth it to make a few copies ahead of time.
 I make three lists – one by last name, one by first name and include the last name, and one by first name only.
-I put these into a table with 4 columns and use them all year for any variety of things – field trip permission slip check off, checklist for assessment completion, making sure each student has regular communication, etc. I use these ALL year long.
+I put these into a table with 4 columns and use them all year for a variety of things – field trip permission slip check-off, checklist for assessment completion, making sure each student has regular communication, etc. I use these ALL year long.

 It’s only October and a student lost her folder?
 No problem, let me slap a premade label on a new folder.
 Two students have the same snack bag and always mix them up?
 Easy!
 Put a label on it!
 Need 20 name tags for a field trip that you forgot to make?
 Here are labels with all the kids’ names on them.

 As mentioned above, easy enough to do if you forget because you have your handy labels.
 But get this one done and you will thank yourself all year.

 5. Know their birthdays and write them down.

 Last year I was on maternity leave for the first 3 months of school.
 Which meant I didn’t quite get a good handle on birthdays and let me tell you, it matters.
 It matters because that is a super important day for some kids.
 It matters because often there are policies about celebrating birthdays that parents sometimes need a reminder about.
 It matters because some kids don’t celebrate birthdays and you need to know that too.
 I made all the birthday mistakes last year.
 Don’t be like me.
 Know their birthdays.
 I’ll never make that mistake again.

 6. Get snacks.
 That first week and a half is kind of crazy.